-Of all God’s commandments, the ban on idolatry might seem to be the most outdated.
-It’s one commandment that must certainly be for another age, many assume—when people offered sacrifices before man-made statues or deified the sun, moon and stars.
+Of all God’s commandments, the ban on idolatry might seem the most outdated.
+It must be for another age, many assume—when people offered sacrifices before man-made statues or deified the sun, moon and stars.

 In the pivotal Old Testament prophecy of Leviticus 26, God reaffirmed the birthright promises He had made to Abraham.
 He told the Israelites of Moses’s day that they would receive the birthright blessings then, if they faithfully obeyed God’s laws.
 In outlining these conditions to Israel, God placed special emphasis on two of the Ten Commandments.

 Notice: “Ye shall make you no idols nor graven image, neither rear you up a standing image, neither shall ye set up any image of stone in your land, to bow down unto it: for I am the Lord your God.
 Ye shall keep my sabbaths, and reverence my sanctuary: I am the Lord” (Leviticus 26:1-2).

 Keep my sabbaths, God said, and don’t bow down to idols.
 These were the two great test commandments for the people of Israel.
 Now why would God emphasize these two?
 Because these two, more than the others, were designed to keep man in the closest, most intimate contact with his Maker!